vmware/terraform-provider-vcfa/CODING_GUIDELINES.md

 * Resources should also include a section about **importing**, explaining how an existing resource could be imported into Terraform state

-Each page must then be linked appropriately in the file `./website/docs/vcfa.erb`

 ### Documenting broad topics (guides)

 When a topic is too wide to be comprised in the description of one resource or data source, we can make a **Guide**, which is a free-form article that explains operations including several resources and data sources.
 Such articles should include explanations and examples of workflows, relationship between resources, common cases, and troubleshooting methods, when applicable.

-Each guide page must also be linked in `./website/docs/vcfa.erb`.

 ### Documenting each Pull Request for the CHANGELOG